Remorax/Website/content/about/index.md

   - Knowledge Graphs
 ---

 Hello!
-I'm Vivek, an **IRE** researcher at [IIIT Hyderabad](https://www.iiit.ac.in/), where I am currently pursuing B.Tech + MS by Research in Computer Science.
+I'm Vivek, an **IRE** researcher at [IIIT Hyderabad](https://www.iiit.ac.in/), where I am currently pursuing my B.Tech and MS by Research in Computer Science.

-My research work revolves around **ontologies** and **knowledge graphs** and I'm currently working on a variety of projects in this domain, the most notable of which involves using a combination of NLP and Deep Learning algorithms to automatically enrich ontologies from text.
+My research work primarily revolves around **ontologies** and **knowledge graphs** and I am currently working on the application of Deep Learning models such as LSTMs in the field of Ontology Enrichment from Text.

-Before starting out as a researcher, I used to work as an open source developer.
-My work in open source eventually led to me interning as a Software Developer for [XWiki](https://www.xwiki.org/xwiki/bin/view/Main/WebHome) at [**Google Summer of Code**](https://summerofcode.withgoogle.com/) 2018.
+Before starting out as a researcher, I used to contribute extensively to Open Source and eventually interned as a Student Developer for [XWiki](https://www.xwiki.org/xwiki/bin/view/Main/WebHome) as part of [**Google Summer of Code**](https://summerofcode.withgoogle.com/) 2018.

 Broadly, here are a few research areas I am interested in: